"Why would contractors do work which they aren't paid?"

 a. unexpected ground conditions, for example, rock

-b. encountering hazardous materials on the site
+b. encountering unforeseen hazardous materials on the site

-c. the discovery of artefacts
+c. the discovery of artifacts on the construction site

 d. the unexpected presence of underground water